***LOOKING FOR A TICKET? Online ticket sales ended at 8pm on March 1st.

 Brian Barney is an adventure bowhunter that writes, films and does a podcast for Eastman's.
 He travels all throughout the west and Alaska searching for DIY, self-guided adventures on our public land.
 He has a knack for turning up and harvesting trophy animals in extreme environments.

 Nicole Qualtieri is a public lands advocate both by desk and by foot.
 Her passion lies in bridging the divide between urbanites and the outdoors, and her first book project exploring the theme is currently underway.
-She’s a writer, outdoorswoman, and proud member and staffer at Backcountry Hunters & Anglers.
+She’s a writer, outdoorswoman, and proud life member of Backcountry Hunters & Anglers.

 About the Master of Ceremonies: